-If your willing to pay a bit more and purchase something higher quality soccer cleats click here to check out the Nike Junior Mercurial Superfly 7 Elite FG Soccer Cleat on soccer.com are superb cleats that any child will be proud wearing and enjoy playing in.
+If your willing to pay a bit more and purchase some higher quality soccer cleats click here to check out the Nike Junior Mercurial Superfly 7 Elite FG Soccer Cleat on soccer.com are superb cleats that any child will be proud to wear and enjoy playing in.

 If you’re looking for shin guards the G-Form Youth Pro-S Compact Soccer Shin Guards on soccer.com are extremely effective and comfortable to wear.
 Click here to go to the website and see what you think.